Adam’s picture

 Of the many things we do outside, one of her favorites is to walk up to “the school.”
 This refers to Blessed Teresa of Calcutta, which is just down the street from us.

-(BTS was created from a merger of six parishes, including Saints John and James.
-The “new” parish uses the old Good Shepherd for its church building, and the old John and James buildings to house the school.
-My dad attended John and James elementary school when his family lived in Ferguson long ago.)
+(BTC was created from a merger of six parishes, including Sts.
+John and James.
+The “new” parish uses the old Good Shepherd for its church building, and the old Sts.
+John and James buildings to house the school.
+My dad attended Sts.
+John and James elementary school when his family lived in Ferguson long ago.)

 The school has some decent playground facilities which Jadzia could spend hours playing on.
 She isn’t especially physically active on them.
 Instead, the structures become her “kitchen” or her “store” or whatever.
-She is also prone to carry a baby doll with her to the school, or to push her play stroller.
+She often will carry a baby doll with her to the school, or push her play stroller.

 When we were going to the school yesterday, she told me “We’re going to see Adam.”